openstack/openstack-manuals/doc/ops-guide/source/ops-maintenance-slow.rst

 OpenStack Image service
 ~~~~~~~~~~~~~~~~~~~~~~~

-OpenStack :term:`Image service` can be slowed down by things related to the
+OpenStack :term:`Image service <Image service (glance)>` can be slowed down
-Identity service, but the Image service itself can be slowed down if
+by things related to the Identity service, but the Image service itself can be
-connectivity to the back-end storage in use is slow or otherwise
+slowed down if connectivity to the back-end storage in use is slow or otherwise
 problematic.
 For example, your back-end NFS server might have gone down.

 OpenStack Block Storage service